langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 The `langchain-nvidia-ai-endpoints` package contains LangChain integrations for chat models and embeddings powered by the [NVIDIA AI Foundation Model](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) playground environment.

-> [NVIDIA AI Foundation Endpoints](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) give users easy access to hosted endpoints for generative AI models like Llama-2, SteerLM, Mistral, etc. Using the API, you can query live endpoints available on the [NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/ai-foundation-models) to get quick results from a DGX-hosted cloud compute environment.
+> [NVIDIA AI Foundation Endpoints](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) give users easy access to hosted endpoints for generative AI models like Llama-2, SteerLM, Mistral, etc. Using the API, you can query live endpoints available on the [NVIDIA API Catalog](https://build.nvidia.com/) to get quick results from a DGX-hosted cloud compute environment.
 All models are source-accessible and can be deployed on your own compute cluster.

 Below is an example on how to use some common functionality surrounding text-generative and embedding models